rapidsai/cudf/cpp/docs/DOCUMENTATION.md

  *
 ```

-Also recommend vertically aligning the 3 columns of text if possible to make it easier to read in the source code itself.
+It is also recommended to vertically aligning the 3 columns of text if possible to make it easier to read in a source code editor.

 #### @return